thomasklbg/thomasklbg.github.io/_pages/about.md

 and an Associate Member of the Department of Computer Science at the [University of Oxford](https://www.cs.ox.ac.uk/){:target="_blank"}, where I'm advised by [Marta Kwiatkowska](https://www.trinity.ox.ac.uk/people/marta-kwiatkowska){:target="_blank"} and [Lukasz Szpruch](https://scholar.google.com/citations?hl=en&user=ljeA6CMAAAAJ&view_op=list_works&sortby=pubdate){:target="_blank"}.
-Between 2021 and 2024, I did my PhD at the [University of Oslo](https://www.mn.uio.no/ifi/english/){:target="_blank"}, supervised by [Christos Dimitrakakis](https://sites.google.com/site/christosdimitrakakis){:target="_blank"} (yet to defend), and have a background in maths (BSc, MSc).
+Between 2021 and 2024, I did my PhD at the [University of Oslo](https://www.mn.uio.no/ifi/english/){:target="_blank"} supervised by [Christos Dimitrakakis](https://sites.google.com/site/christosdimitrakakis){:target="_blank"} (yet to defend), and have a background in maths (BSc, MSc).

-My research interests broadly span topics in reinforcement learning and algorithmic game theory.
-I'm especially interested in problems connecting these two areas such as learning in games and online mechanism design under uncertainty.
+My research interests broadly span topics in reinforcement learning, including learning from bandit or preference feedback and inverse reinforcement learning.
+At the moment, I'm particularly interested in problems at the intersection of RL and algorithmic game theory, such as online (approximate) mechanism design under uncertainty.

 ### News